PasiSa/aplus-helm-chart/doc/walkthrough.md

 # Deploying A+ in a fresh Kubernetes environment

-*(Note: this document is still work-in-progress and contains incomplete sections)*

 This document describes the steps taken to install A+ using the helm charts in this repository in a fresh Kubernetes setup.
 It first describes how a small [MicroK8s](https://microk8s.io/) Kubernetes environment of three nodes was